KastnerRG/Read_the_docs/docs/project8.rst

 4) Specific tasks for the project
 ------------

-* Desdign the binary neural network using XNOR and popcount.
+* Design the binary neural network using XNOR and popcount.
 * Optimize your design using dataflow or using optimizations such as unroll or pipeline
 * Your HLS design must match the golden outputs given in the testbench
 * Demo the project on pyqn board.
 We do not provide jupyter notebooks.
-You are supposed to use create necessery python jupyter notebooks for the demo.
+You are supposed to create necessary python jupyter notebooks for the demo.

+Note: For the demo, feel free to change the interface of the top level HLS code.

 5) Submission Procedure
 -----------------------